Skip to main content

 Do Administrative Fellows have an opportunity to influence or pick their rotations?

-Although our fellowship program has an assigned rotational structure, there is flexibility based on the fellow’s particular interest and career goals.
+Although our fellowship program has a defined rotational structure, there is flexibility based on the fellow’s particular interest and career goals.

-What is the process of fellows being assigned to projects?
+What is the process of fellows being assigned projects?

 The fellows are highly sought out by system leaders to work on a variety of projects.
 Fellows will have an assigned mentor during each rotation who will give them projects and also solicit projects from different service line VPs, directors or managers.
-Fellows may also seek specific projects in their areas of interest as well as working with their mentor to develop a project list through a two-way communication process.
-Fellows are also encouraged to shadow in different departments to gain exposure to hospital operations and service lines.
+Fellows may also seek specific projects in their areas of interest.

 What are examples of the projects that fellows work on?